 A public agency or institution has 30 days from the date on the notice to advise our regional office of interest in the property.
 The response should cite the applicable legislation and indicate how much time is needed to prepare and submit a formal application.
 Various sponsoring agencies review the formal application for acceptability.
 If the application is approved the property may be conveyed for the approved public use.

 Negotiated Sale We can negotiate a sale at appraised fair market value with a state or local government if the property will be used for a public purpose.
-This transaction offers state or local governments the right of first refusal on a property before it is offered to the general public.
+This transaction offers state or local governments the opportunity to negotiate non-competitively for property before it is offered to the general public.
 As long as there is a public purpose there is no restriction on the use of this property.
 A locality can purchase the site, for example, and then use it to foster economic development in the area.
 This enables the locality to use the property according to its own redevelopment needs.
 A negotiated sale can return a property to local or State tax rolls and also spur economic development and address community social needs.

 Public Sale of Property If state and local governments or other eligible nonprofits do not wish or do not qualify to acquire the property, GSA's Office of Real Property Utilization and Disposal can dispose of surplus property via a competitive sale to the public, generally through a sealed bid or auction (oral and online).
 The appraised fair market value is used as a guide to sell Federal real estate.